Voyeur (Kim Carnes album): Art direction

-The cover artwork of Voyeur shows Carnes standing at the bottom of a flight of stairs, with light emanating from a doorway behind her.
+The cover artwork designed by Kosh, Voyeur shows Carnes standing at the bottom of a flight of stairs, with light emanating from a doorway behind her.
 The background shows industrial pipes pumping out smoke as Carnes looks into the distance.
 The image was taken by Aaron Rapoport on February 13, 1982.

 Release and promotion

 Voyeur was released on September 8, 1982, through EMI America.
 The label released a "talking press kit" to college radio and rural newspapers.
 It consisted of a 16-minute interview between Carnes and artist development director Clay Baxter, and featured an assortment of photographs.
 EMI planned a feature-length video of the entire album, directed by Russel Mulcahy, and filmed in London, but the project was ultimately cancelled.

 "Voyeur" was released as the lead single in August 1982.
 It spent a total of twelve weeks on the Billboard Hot 100 chart, peaking at no. 29 for four weeks.
-Russel Mulcahy directed the song's accompanying music video.
+Russell Mulcahy directed the song's accompanying music video.
 MTV would not broadcast it during daytime due to the video's depiction of domestic violence.
 "Voyeur" charted in several European countries, peaking highest in Norway at no. 5.
 "Does It Make You Remember" was released as the album's second single in October 1982, with an accompanying video directed by Simon Milne.
 It reached no. 36 on the Billboard Hot 100.
 "Breakin' Away from Sanity", "Undertow" and "Take It on the Chin" were released as singles in select territories but none charted.
 Mulcahy directed another video for "Say You Don't Know Me", but the song was not released as a single.